Henry M. Paulson, Jr.

 Paulson served as the 74th Secretary of the Treasury under President George W. Bush, from July 2006 to January 2009.
 Prior to that, he had a thirty-two year career at Goldman Sachs, serving as chairman and chief executive officer beginning in 1999.
 Earlier in his career, he was a member of the White House Domestic Council as well as a staff assistant at the Pentagon.

-Today, he serves as chairman of the Paulson Institute at the University of Chicago, which aims to advance sustainable economic growth, a cleaner environment and cross-border investment in the United States and China.
+Today, he serves as chairman of the Paulson Institute at the University of Chicago, which aims to advance sustainable economic growth, a cleaner environment and cross-border investments in the United States and China.
 A “think and do” tank founded in 2011, the Institute’s work is comprised of programs, advocacy and research with partners around the globe.

-A lifelong conservationist, Paulson was chairman of The Nature Conservancy Board of Directors and, prior to that, founded and co-chaired the organization’s Asia-Pacific Council.
+A lifelong conservationist, Paulson was Chairman of The Nature Conservancy Board of Directors and, prior to that, founded and co-chaired the organization’s Asia-Pacific Council.
 In 2011, he founded and continues to co-chair the Latin American Conservation Council, comprised of global business and political leaders.

 In his best-selling book, On the Brink, Paulson details his experiences as Treasury Secretary fending off the near-collapse of the U.S. economy during the Great Recession.
 His next book, titled Dealing with China, is expected for release in 2015.